Year 4: Pandas Class

 - Time.
 Telling the time using both (including with Roman numerals) analogue and digital clocks.

 - Times Tables.
 Support with learning the facts in preparation for the times table check at the end of the year.

 Thank you for your support.

-What exciting things have we been up to during terms 3 and 4?
+What exciting things have we been up to during terms 3 & 4?

 On Friday mornings we are really fortunate to be receiving brass instrument lessons from both Miss Raby and a specialist teacher.
-Our Christmas concert was a great success, so now we’re looking forward to our next one.
+Look out for details of our Christmas concert once we’ve had time to practise..